Real Time Information (RTI) software

 - working out how much you need to pay HMRC

-- calculating statutory pay, e.g. maternity or sick pay
+- calculating statutory payments, such as maternity or sick pay

-If you are an employer with auto enrolment obligations, you should check for auto enrolment functionality too (i.e. recording pension deductions and making pension payments) if you think this will help you fulfil your duties.
-(The Pensions Regulator have a ‘basic assessment tool’ to help those whose software does not include auto enrolment functionality (in particular BPT users), however, as its name suggests, it is very basic.)
+If you are an employer with auto-enrolment obligations, you should check for auto-enrolment functionality too (for example, calculating pension deductions and supplying information to the pension provider) if you think this will help you fulfil your duties.

 Essentially, you should think about the features that you need and choose payroll software to meet them.
 Some other considerations may be:

 - Does the payroll software support the pay period you want to use (it is our understanding that some do not currently work with 4 weekly pay periods, for example)